Is Google Analytics Legal in 2026? EU Rulings, US Lawsuits

 Cumulative total: EUR 7.1 billion across all GDPR fines since May 2018.
 Source: DLA Piper January 2026 Survey.

 The trend is clear.
-DPAs are getting more aggressive, not less.
+DPAs are getting tougher, not softer.
 Fines are growing.
-Enforcement is becoming proactive rather than complaint-driven.
-And cookie/analytics violations are a specific enforcement priority.
+Enforcement is becoming proactive instead of waiting for someone to complain.
+And cookie and analytics violations sit near the top of the priority list.

 The law that could change everything

 On November 19, 2025, the European Commission published the Digital Omnibus, a sweeping proposal to simplify the EU's digital rulebook.
-Buried inside it is a change that could reshape the analytics market entirely.
+Tucked inside it is a change that could reshape the whole analytics market.

-The proposal moves cookie consent rules from the ePrivacy Directive directly into the GDPR as a new Article 88a.
-And that article creates a whitelist of purposes that don't require consent.
-One of them: audience measurement.
+The proposal moves cookie consent rules out of the ePrivacy Directive and into the GDPR as a new Article 88a.
+That article creates a whitelist of purposes that need no consent.
+One of them is audience measurement.

 Article 88a(3)(c) exempts "creating aggregated information about the usage of an online service to measure the audience of such a service, where it is carried out by the controller of that online service solely for its own use."